 Finally, dogs aren’t allowed at the popular Paperbark Forest Walk, located in the Reedy Creek Reserve.
 It’s not that clearly signposted, but if you closely read the sign about the reserve, it’s noted that pets are prohibited.
 Not that many dogs could handle the stepping stones on the trail!

-Dog-Friendly Sightseeing in Agnes Water
+Dog-Friendly Sightseeing Around Agnes Water

 So, now that you know where dogs aren’t permitted when you are visiting Agnes Water and Town of 1770, what dog-friendly sightseeing options do you have?